 RM:

-I think being curious is just accidentally being interested in something.
-If you’re curious about something your guard is down, your sense of wonder has kicked in.
-And so I think that by using dessert as a medium, people’s guards are down.
-They’re not necessarily expecting to learn something so it’s actually an easy opportunity to showcase a research project or a microscopic zooplankton that no one has ever heard of, or to teach people about how glacial crevasses are measured out in the field, because we’re not at a museum, we’re not in a lecture, we don’t have our notebooks out, no one’s prepared counter-arguments, we’re just looking at a cake or eating a candy bar, having fun.
-It’s an easy way to introduce new ideas and visually explain concepts.
-It’s easier for me as a glacier guide to understand ice falls as a candybar and if it’s easier for me, I’m sure it’s easier for everyone else.
+I think curiosity comes down to accidentally being interested in something.
+If you’re curious, your guard is down and your sense of wonder has kicked in.
+I think that by using dessert as an unassuming medium for storytelling, people’s guards are down.
+They’re not necessarily expecting to learn something challenging so it’s actually an easy opportunity to showcase a research project about a microscopic zooplankton that no one has ever heard of or to teach people about how glacial crevasses are measured out in the field.
+Because we’re not in a museum or a lecture, we don’t have our notebooks out.
+No one’s prepared counter-arguments.
+No one’s expecting to need a strong opposing viewpoint.
+We’re just looking at a cake or eating a candy bar – having fun.
+It’s an easy way to introduce new ideas and visually explain confusing or inaccessible concepts.
+As a glacier guide, it’s easier for me to understand the science of ice falls if I think about their dense layers as a candy bar.
+And if it’s easier for me, I’m sure it’s easier for everyone else.
 So that’s vital to my dessert work at this point.
-But I think if you can get people curious, you can catch them off guard and then it’s easy from there.
+I think if you can get people curious and if you can catch them off guard, educating is easier from there.

 JG: